GladysAzucena/erickgordilloa/README.md

 **Hi, I'm Erick Gordillo,** a Developer.

-- 🔭 I’m currently working on Links
+- 🔭 I’m currently working on PayPhone
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning Nextjs
 - ⚡ Passionate about technology and continuous training

 **Languages and Tools:**